Media Freedom - Balkanmedia

 Media independency worthy of improvement

 Editorial independence of media outlets is not fully established in Albania, although media laws are technically of a high standard.
 According to the IREX Media Sustainability Index Albania 2019, “major improvements in quality and independence will happen only when the public Radio Televizioni Shqiptar (RTSH) is funded by its audience”.
 As of yet, RTSH is dependent on financial support provided by the Government.In addition to the difficult financial situation of media outlets on the oversaturated Albanian media market, which was hit hard by the financial crisis, independent media face discrimination through pressure from tax authorities and allocation of advertising budgets.
 Media in Albania are dependent on advertisement revenues.
 The largest part of funding comes from corporate actors, but government sponsored advertising also plays an important role.
+Furthermore, the economic effects of the Covid-19 pandemic have contributed to the shrinking of the advertising market even more, which leaves the media outlets even more vulnerable to economic pressure and thus undermining the quality and independence of their reporting.

 In 2017 and 2018, Albanian Prime Minister Edi Rama called journalists – among other things – “ignorant”, “garbage bins” and “public enemies” upon being questioned on connections between his minister of interior to drug trafficking.
 This incident sparked international outrage and takes its place alongside a series of cases in which Albanian politicians – both governmental and oppositional – verbally attacked the media in recent times.
 According to a 2019 report published by the European Centre for Press and Media Freedom (ECPMF), “such language denigrates journalists and makes them appear to be a legitimate target for aggression in the eyes of the public, increasing the risk of threats or violence against them”.